rfougy/riv.systems/cms/works/archive.pdf/artifact-ring.md

 <br/>
 <br/>

-Upon receiving the sample, it was clear that there was a visual tension between the face and the body.
+Upon receiving the sample, it was clear that there was a <mark>visual tension between the face and the body</mark>.
 The body of the ring was well-considered and “felt human” — soft curvatures, smooth transitions between face and closure.
 By contrast, the laser engraving was precise to an almost uncanny degree.
-To resolve this contrast, I explored ways to unify the two sides into one, creating a more cohesive design rather than two opposing visual languages.
+To resolve this contrast, <mark>I explored ways to unify the two sides into one</mark>, creating a more cohesive design rather than two opposing visual languages.

-The solution was to design a denture on the face to mimic the impression of a wax seal, resulting in a more organic quality.
+The solution was to design <mark>a denture on the face to mimic the impression of a wax seal</mark>, resulting in a more organic quality.
 After discussions with Jonathan, he worked with his team in incorporating deceivingly subtle details: a slightly off-center stamping effect, subtle striations reminiscent of fingerprints, and a smooth yet uneven surface.
 These changes came together to form a nuanced Version 2.

 ## Marketing Campaign

 Over time, personal possessions begin to take on lives of their own, representing memories and meaning for their owners.
-My goal was to translate this perspective through the marketing campaign, expressing both the humanity and the memories of ARCHIVE.pdf embodied in the Artifact Ring.
+My goal was to translate this perspective through the marketing campaign, <mark>expressing both the humanity and the memories of ARCHIVE.pdf embodied in the Artifact Ring</mark>.

-The campaign was split into three posts: future, past, and present.
+The campaign was <mark>split into three posts: future, past, and present</mark>.
 The first was a video capturing the Artifact Ring in natural, post-apocalyptic settings.

 <br/>
 <br/>